gpietrop/LLM-Connect4/README.md

 ## Citation
-If you use this code please cite:
+If you use this code, please cite:
 ```
   @inproceedings{
   jorgensen2024large,